jannekemorin/jannekemorin.github.io/_posts/2020-09-22-hw7-chapter5-and6.md

 ![](https://github.com/jannekemorin/jannekemorin.github.io/blob/master/assets/images/5.7.png?raw=true)

 #### 5.8: Draw a sequence diagram for the same system.
 Explain why you might want to develop both activity and sequence diagrams when modeling the behavior of a system.
+It's certainly useful to develop both diagram types.
+I noticed that the sequence diagrams give a better picture of how the systems (database, user, authorization checkpoints, etc.) interact while the activity diagrams delve deeper into the specific way that they interact.
+In this sense, the two types of diagrams complement each other.
 ![](https://github.com/jannekemorin/jannekemorin.github.io/blob/master/assets/images/5.8.png?raw=true)

 #### 6.4: Draw diagrams showing a conceptual view and a process view of the architectures of the following systems: